Delonix regia: Distribution

 Delonix regia is endemic to Madagascar's dry deciduous forests, but has been introduced into tropical and sub-tropical regions worldwide.
 In the wild it is endangered, but it is widely cultivated elsewhere and is regarded as naturalised in many of the locations where it is grown.

 Africa

 Trees are planted along streets and villages within Madagascar as an ornamental.
-Aside this, it is present in several Southern African countries such as South Africa, Zimbabwe, Malawi, Zambia and Namibia.
+Outside Madagascar, it is present in the Horn of Africa, including Somalia, as well as in several Southern African countries such as South Africa, Zimbabwe, Malawi, Zambia and Namibia.